mehrdadmohsenizadeh/sensorFusionAndObjectTracking/README.md

 The project has been written using Python 3.7.
 Please make sure that your local installation is equal or above this version.

 ### Package Requirements
 All dependencies required for the project have been listed in the file `requirements.txt`.
-You may either install them one-by-one using pip or you can use the following command to install them all at once:
+You may install them from <code>terminal</code> using either of these approaches:
+  * Individually (e.g., <code>pip3 install numpy</code>.
-`pip3 install -r requirements.txt`
+  * All at once, using `pip3 install -r requirements.txt`.

+      💡 <b>Note:</b> In the second case, if you moved the <code>requirements.txt</code> file from the root directory, you'll need to provide its full path to be able run this command and install packages, successfully.

 ### Waymo Open Dataset Reader
 The Waymo Open Dataset Reader is a very convenient toolbox that allows you to access sequences from the Waymo Open Dataset without the need of installing all of the heavy-weight dependencies that come along with the official toolbox.
 The installation instructions can be found in `tools/waymo_reader/README.md`.